PN-Tester/pn-tester.github.io/_posts/2024-03-16-Philosophy.md

 Many people refuse to pick up the sword of discipline because this burden of responsibility is too great, and the implications it leads too are too damaging to their ego.

-If I can be 250lb of pure muscle with just discipline, why aren't I?
+If I can be extremely fit and in shape with just discipline, why aren't I?
 If I can become an expert software engineer, or write a book, or learn to play piano, why don't I?

 ## Excuses

 Most will refuse to believe these things are possible.
 They will hide their ego behind the shield of excuses.

 Excuses protect us from the realization that we are to blame for our own failings.
-They protect us against the cognitive dissonance that arises when we acknowledge we arent what we want to be, where we want to be, who we want to be.
+They protect us against the cognitive dissonance that arises when we acknowledge we aren't what we want to be, where we want to be, who we want to be.

 The shield is effective.
 This is why many indulge in its use.